 Compensation for 18-wheeler accidents in Illinois and Iowa include damages for economic and noneconomic harm inflicted on the victim.
 Economic damages include all out of pocket expenses caused by the crash.
 This includes payment for medical bills, property damage, lost wages, and also the loss of future income and benefits.

-Noneconomic damages pay a victim for all of the intangible harms caused by an 18-wheeler crash.
+Noneconomic damages pay a victim for all of the intangible harms caused by the crash.

-In the worst cases of 18-wheeler accidents, where the victim dies as a result of their injuries, the family of the victim can also seek compensation for wrongful death.
+In the worst cases of a truck accident, where the victim dies as a result of their injuries, the family of the victim can also seek compensation for wrongful death.
 Damages for wrongful death include compensation for final medical bills, reasonable funeral and burial expenses, grief, sorrow, emotional distress, and the loss of love, security, and companionship.